Background picture

 Equipment

-This is the standard build with high boon duration which allows it to be played with lower Agony Resistance and has an easier time maintaining boons.
-This build also has the advantage of working in other content such as Raids and Strike Missions
+This is the standard build with high boon duration which allows it to be played with various Trait and Skill setups, and has an easier time maintaining boons.

 Check the build section for some common gear variations.
 You can also use our gear optimizer for more variants!